dianait/cafeNet/README.md

     🔨 HTML5 & CSS3

 🌟 So many things I've learned in the past years.
 But I'm a little proud of this project.
-Now, I would acomplish this project in a totally different way, but this responsive layout without CSS grid or jsvascript was a challenging way to improve my skills.
+Now, I would acomplish this project in a totally different way, but this responsive layout without CSS grid or javascript was a challenging way to improve my skills.

 You can look it out here :point_down: